scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Sensitive Voting Certificate

-Regular voting certificates may be used to cast a vote in a sensitive update.
+Sensitive voting certificates may be used to cast a vote in a sensitive update.
 In X.509 terms, sensitive voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a sensitive voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a sensitive voting certificate cannot be used to verify other certificates.

 The RECOMMENDED maximum validity period of a sensitive voting certificate is 5 years.